- Consequences and Behaviorism

 Kids are people too.

-The same applies to building any kind of relationship.
+The same applies to building any relationship.

 The only difference between a parent-child relationship and one with an adult is that we must also protect them.